Skip to content

 We shipped DPoP earlier.
 Same goal, different layer.

 DPoP binds the token to a key the client generates; the client signs a fresh JWT proof on every request.
-Operationally cleaner when you can't terminate mTLS on the resource server — most CDN-fronted setups, where TLS terminates at the edge and the origin sees plain HTTP.
+It is the cleaner choice when you can't terminate mTLS on the resource server — most CDN-fronted setups terminate TLS at the edge and the origin sees plain HTTP.

-The two are not exclusive — our test verifies they coexist — and a FAPI 2.0 deployment that uses DPoP for browser-facing flows and mTLS for back-channel workload calls is a real shape the hub doesn't get in the way of.
+The two are not exclusive — our test verifies they coexist.
+A FAPI 2.0 deployment using DPoP for browser-facing flows and mTLS for back-channel workload calls is a real shape the hub supports.

 Why this is nice for partner integrations

 Most B2B integrations have the same arc.
-Two companies sign a contract; their security teams agree on a credential exchange; one side mints a long-lived shared secret; somebody emails it; somebody pastes it into a vault; six months later someone leaves the partner's company and nobody knows whether they still have access.
+Two companies sign a contract; security teams agree on a credential exchange; one side mints a shared secret; somebody emails it; somebody pastes it into a vault.
+Six months later someone leaves and nobody knows whether they still have access.
 The shared secret outlives the relationship that minted it.

 mTLS is structurally different.
 The partner has a CA. Their CA issues certs with whatever lifetime their policy says.
 When an employee leaves, their cert is revoked at the CA, and the next handshake fails — not because we did anything, because the CA did.
 The credential's lifecycle follows the workload, not the relationship.